mozilla/socialapi-dev/docs/socialAPI.md

 Messages may be posted to and from the service window as normal.
 If the `name` argument passed to the function matches an existing window that is already open, a reference to that window is returned, via `callback`, rather than opening a new one.

 Calls to `openServiceWindow` are subject to normal anti-popup behavior: windows may only be opened in the event context of a user click. `window.onunload` is available as normal; implementers are encouraged to use it to notify the service that a window is closing.

+### `navigator.mozSocial.openChatWindow( url, callback)`

+**STATUS: TARGETED Fx17, BUG 779686**

+Opens a chat window that is anchored to the bottom of the browser window.
+Each chat window is expected to be a singular chat, but functionality may vary by provider.
+The `callback` receives a windowRef of the content in the chat window.

+### `navigator.mozSocial.openPanel( url, offset, callback)`

+**STATUS: TARGETED Fx17, BUG 779923**

+Opens a flyout attached to the sidebar at a vertical offset.
+The `callback` receives a windowRef to the content in the flyout.

+### `navigator.mozSocial.getAttention( )`

+**STATUS: DONE Fx17**

+Operation varies by platform.
+May flash the window or otherwise notify the user that the application needs attention.

+### `navigator.mozSocial.isVisible`

+**STATUS: TARGETED Fx17, BUG 779360**

+Boolean value, True if the content is visible.

 Widgets
 =======